StefanSchroeder/Gocal/README.md

     -fontscale floatingpoint number

-The default is 1.0 and typically you shouldn't change the font size.
+The default is 1.0 and typically you shouldn't need to change the font size.
+But since weekday names in some languages might be a lot longer than in other languages, ugly collisions may occur.
+To avoid that you can rescale the fonts a little by setting -fontscale to 0.9.
 There is a shortcut to reduce the fontsizes globally to 75% of the default size to gain more room for manual notes.

     -small